publiclab/plots2/doc/DATA_MODEL.md

 * 3: draft
 * 4: moderated -- i.e. comment created by a first-time poster, and has not yet been "approved"

-The status for Node is now the same for comment in our Code base except for status = 5

 ### Answers

 Answers are similar to Comments, but are used in Question-type Notes, and may each have Comments of their own.
 Primary key `aid`.